rjones-lf/iroha/docs/source/guides/build.rst

 is mounted to ``/opt/iroha`` in Docker container.

 Now your are ready to build Iroha!
 Please go to `Building Iroha` section.

-.. note::  Docker environment will be removed when you detach from the container.

 Linux
 ^^^^^